gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    At the time of publication DTLS 1.3 does not support any of these, where DTLS 1.2 renegotiation functionality can provide this functionality in the context of DTLS/SCTP.
-To address these requirements from semi-permanent applications, this document use several overlapping DTLS connections with either DTLS 1.2 or 1.3.
+To address these requirements from semi-permanent applications, this document uses several overlapping DTLS connections with either DTLS 1.2 or 1.3.
 Having uniform procedures reduces the impact when upgrading from 1.2 to 1.3 and avoids using the renegotiation mechanism which